pitrackster/rtmidi-bridge/README.md

 ## USE IT

-> personaly I uses [KB-1](https://apps.apple.com/us/app/kb-1-keyboard-suite/id1437919435) to send midi data to the computer but you can use [MIDI Wrench](https://apps.apple.com/us/app/midi-wrench/id589243566) which is free
+> on iOS you can use the free [MIDI Wrench](https://apps.apple.com/us/app/midi-wrench/id589243566) tool to test midi messages

 - enable ALSA virtual midi module `sudo modprobe snd-virmidi`
 - be sure to have an iDevice connected on the same network as your computer